Skip to content

 Back in 2007, when Facebook became open to the public, and had 30 million users, the only way for people to engage with content was to post a comment on it.

 Leah Pearlman, one of Facebook’s product managers at the time, found that inefficient.
-He also realized that all popular posts had the comment repeatedly – Awesome or Congrats in the long string of comments.
+She also realized that all popular posts had the comment repeatedly – Awesome or Congrats in the long string of comments.

 Along with a few other Facebookers, she set out to build a universal, seamless way to express approval on the social network.
 They code-named the project “Props.”

 Pearlman wasn’t the only one at Facebook thinking along those lines.
-Designer Justin Rosenstein told The Ringer in 2017 that he had been looking for “a way to increase positivity in the system”.
+Designer Justin Rosenstein told The Ringer in 2017 that he had been looking for “a way to increase positivity in the system.”

-Which was to help Facebook create “a world in which people uplift each other rather than tear each other down.”
-After all, Innovation success comes from teams’ creativity, collaboration and innovation.
+And, how to help Facebook create “a world in which people uplift each other rather than tear each other down.”

 The Awesome button